Live Weather and Road Conditions

 Subaru IRONMAN Canada® – July 28, 2019

-Traffic pattern changes will be in effect on the day and the week before the race to ensure the safety of athletes, volunteers, participants and travelers.
-Highway 99 will be affected on race day - please adjust your travel plans accordingly.
+Significant traffic pattern changes will be in effect on the day and the week before the race to ensure the safety of athletes, volunteers, participants and travellers.
+Highway 99 will be affected on race day – please adjust your travel plans accordingly.

 View the 2019 Traffic Impact Guide

 Visit the Resort Municipality of Whistler Website for resident information on getting around on IRONMAN race day.

 During summer Whistler hosts a number of large events, some of which utilise the Day Lots as staging areas.
 When planning your trip, please consult the Resort Municipality of Whistler Special Event Parking notices for information on parking changes.

 Winter Tires Required on the Sea to Sky Highway from October 1 to March 31

 The Sea to Sky Highway is a mountain highway, where conditions can be unpredictable due to rapid changes in elevation and weather.
 A trip that starts in sunshine may also encounter slush, ice, heavy snowfall or compact snow.
 For safety in winter conditions, passenger vehicles are required to have winter tires installed to drive the Sea to Sky Highway between October and March.

 The following information from the Ministry of Transport and Infrastructure of British Columbia outlines the requirements for winter tires in the province.
 Please read and ensure your vehicle complies*: